 Applicants should submit the following materials as one .pdf file:

 1. A statement of no more than 1,000 words describing a rationale for linking the work of participants from different disciplines.
 The statement should show how each participant’s perspective would contribute to elaborating and enriching a common context for research.

 2. A one-paragraph description of a writing project from each participant, including plans (imminent or long-term) for publication.

-3. A CV for each member of the group.
+3. A brief CV (5 pages maximum) for each member of the group.

 5. A brief budget.
-Funds may be used for the following four categories: a.) dinner and refreshments at the time of paper presentations, b.) up to $1,000 in research funds per member of the group (to be reimbursed, not transferred to research accounts), c.) bringing a visiting scholar to Cornell to conduct a workshop or retreat for the group, d.) supporting manuscript preparation costs for a collaboratively produced volume.
+Funds may be used for the following four categories: a.) dinner and refreshments at the time of paper presentations; b.) up to $1,000 in research funds per member of the group; c.) bringing a visiting scholar to Cornell to conduct a workshop or retreat for the group; d.) supporting manuscript preparation costs for a collaboratively produced volume.

 All application materials should be submitted electronically as one .pdf file to Emily Parsons (email@example.com) at the Society for the Humanities by April 9, 2018.